 In Australia, bushfires ravaged more than 10 million hectares in early 2020, claiming lives and killing wildlife and livestock.
 Farmers, ranchers and producers, who were already enduring persistent drought, were unable to source supplies, including feed.
 The Australia Farming Relief Fund helped provide goods and services directly to affected farmers, coordinated on the ground by Alltech family companies Alltech Lienert Australia and KEENAN Australia.

 In August 2020, several Iowa communities were devastated by an extreme weather event known as a derecho, with wind gusts estimated to have reached a peak speed of 140 miles per hour.
 The storm slammed the Midwest, gaining strength as it plowed through Iowa farm fields, flattening corn and destroying grain bins filled with tens of millions of bushels from the previous year’s harvest.
 The Iowa Derecho Devastation Relief Fund provided goods and services to farmers and the local communities that were directly impacted.

 To assist Eastern Kentucky residents whose communities were ravaged by floods in July 2022, the Pearse Lyons ACE Foundation donated much-needed supplies and donated funds to local agriculture groups.

 “The legacy I would like to leave is, ‘we made a difference.’” –Dr. Pearse Lyons, philanthropist and founder of Alltech

 A native of Dundalk, Ireland, Dr. Pearse Lyons was an innovative scientist who immigrated to the United States in the late 1970s with his young family — his wife, Deirdre, and their daughter, Aoife, and son, Mark — and a dream.
-His vision — to sustain the planet and all things living on it by applying his yeast fermentation expertise to agricultural challenges — came to life in his home garage.
+His vision, to help sustain the planet and all things living on it by applying his yeast fermentation expertise to agricultural challenges, came to life in his home garage.